End Plate

 [6] A LPSE length of 3 with the five mandatory codes and one optional code would provide 175,616 facets, a length of 4 would provide 9,834,496

-[6] Sigh... depending on memory, processing power etc.
+[7] Sigh... depending on memory, processing power, disk space etc.

 [8] There was a delay from the start of writing this book, to the implementation of specific Solr search fields.
 Whilst the functionality could have been shoe-horned into the mechanical pencils collection example, it didn't quite work with the fields available, and to do so would be a little contrived.
 However it did make it into the Bookstore walkthrough example.

-[8] Examples with specific dates are notoriously hard to put into examples as by the time you read this book, the example dates will be well out of range.
+[9] Examples with specific dates are notoriously hard to put into examples as by the time you read this book, the example dates will be well out of range.
 However, there is an example data set (simple-date) which is included within the release package which has random dates spanning +/- 10 years from the writing of this book which can be used to test out the features, however you will need to index the data set with separate commands.
-There is a utility included in the distribution that will generate sample data from +/- 10 years which can then be re-indexed.
+There is a utility included in the distribution package that will generate sample data from +/- 10 years which can then be re-indexed.

 [11] This is probably not the fairest of comparisons, as a lot of the underlying Solr query implementation could be hidden behind the scenes anyhow.
 However, what Panl can do is automatically have CaFUPs for multiple FieldSets, facets, and queries which will automatically build the query, the returned facets, the fields, and more.